 A devine Spaghetti with Ground Beef (in Bolognese style sauce)

-It's a favourite dish that we all have cooked and loved.
+It's a favorite dish that we all have cooked and loved.
 The spaghetti is combined with the ground beef in one of the most popular recipes for pasta.

 In this Bolognese style version, it's very important to follow the correct order in adding the ingredients.
-If you do, and take the time needed in each stage, the result will be devine!
+If you do, and take the time needed in each stage, the result will be divine!